 Hello everyone and welcome to my blog!

 Our rental properties are buy-and-hold investments which we hope will serve as a source of passive income for our goals of early retirement and financial independence.
-Since they are lifelines to securing our retirement and also since we have poured many hours of blood, tears, and sweat into them, our rental properties are truly treasured possessions.
+Since they are lifelines to securing our retirement and we have poured many hours of blood, tears, and sweat into them, our rental properties are truly treasured possessions.

 A Decade of Landlording